 - a.
 The student uniform consists of program approved designated color scrub shirt and pants.
 Uniforms must be ordered from the NIACC Book Zone to ensure the student has the correct style and color.
 A white, black, or grey t-shirt in which the sleeves do not extend beyond the wrists are acceptable uniform choices.
 Be sure t-shirts are long enough to be tucked in. - b.
 Each student shall purchase at least one student uniform, one medium length white lab coat that can be buttoned, name pin, stethoscope, wrist watch with second hand. - c.
 The student shall wear the uniform in the clinical setting only.
 Work uniforms associated with health care are not acceptable on the NIACC campus. - d.
 The student shall wear a white lab coat in place of a uniform when getting client assignment, in college lab practice sessions, and designated observational experiences. - e.
 The student uniform or lab coat shall not be worn: - 1) to classes on the college campus. - 2) when making personal visits to clients in the hospital. - 3) when out in public. - f.
-When appearing in uniform, the student shall: - 1) be dressed in a clean, pressed, neat uniform. - 2) wear name pin, watch, white, grey, or black shoes.
+When appearing in uniform, the student shall: - 1) be dressed in a clean, pressed, neat uniform. - 2) wear name pin, watch, and clean shoes (white, black, grey).
 No crocs or open toe shoes are allowed. - 3) have clean well-trimmed fingernails.
 No nail polish or artificial nails are to be worn. - 4) wear conservative make-up. - 5) wear only wedding band and/or engagement ring and nurses' watch.
 The student with pierced ears may wear one pair of posts that are 1/4" or smaller.
 No necklaces will be permitted.
-No other exposed pierced areas with jewelry are permitted; i.e., tongue, lip, eyebrow, nose.
+No other exposed pierced areas with jewelry are permitted; i.e., tongue, lip, eyebrow, nose. - 6) wear conservative hair styles and natural hair color only.
+Keep hair off collar and secured whenever in uniform or lab coat.
+If cloth headbands are

-- 6) wear conservative hair styles and natural hair color only.
-Keep hair off collar and secured whenever in uniform or lab coat. - 7) Men should be clean shaven or have a well-trimmed beard. - g.
+- worn, they need to be solid color (white, black, gray, or purple) with no print.
+Any additional headcovers need to be approved by your instructor. - 7) Men should be clean shaven or have a well-trimmed beard. - g.
 The health care facilities may require their own name tags for the students.
 Students must return these identification tags at the completion of the program to the instructor upon withdrawing from the program.
 Failure to return the name tags will result in an "I" course grade.